Climate change demands ambitious and durable federal policy solutions that are commensurate with the urgency and scale of the problem.

 A robust food and agriculture system underpins the well-being of all communities.

 Climate policies should support both mitigation of greenhouse gases and adaptation to the effects of climate change.
 The food, agriculture, and forestry sectors are both affected by and must be an integral part of any strategy for addressing climate change.

 Strategies for mitigating and adapting to climate change should be informed by rigorous scientific research and data analysis.
 This includes developing protocols and methodologies to quantify soil health and carbon sequestration that can drive investment and decision-making at multiple scales.

 Climate policies should provide economic incentives commensurate to their contributions to climate mitigation and improved ecosystem services, including rewarding early action.
 These incentives may include market-based solutions that reward performance.

 7. Risk reducing

-Efforts should support farmers, ranchers, and supply chain actors in determining the best long-term strategies to mitigate economic and environmental risk and bolster resilience.
+Efforts should support farmers, ranchers, foresters, and supply chain actors in determining the best long-term strategies to mitigate economic and environmental risk and bolster resilience.